Jeremy Sinclair: Other interests and non-executive roles

 He is the author of the book, Brutal Simplicity of Thought.
 The thesis of Sinclair's book is to strip creative thought back to ensure that advertising campaigns have maximum impact in their simplicity.

 Along with his wife Jacqueline, Sinclair authored the children's book Faces, Faces, Faces, published by Penguin Random House.
 The story explores the world of faces that children see in inanimate objects.
 The inspiration behind the book comes from previous artwork that his wife created, as well as her enjoyment of the children stories that Sinclair told their own children.

 Sinclair was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to advertising.

+Sinclair created and co-wrote the 1988 British television comedy series for children News at Twelve.
+The series followed 12-year-old Kevin Doyle (Ewan Phillips) and his nightly "news bulletins" about the events in his life (and some events from his imagination).